 When we increase the viscosity coefficient, the slope of strain-stress curve in load path 3 is approaching the Elastic Modulus while the damage level will decrease.
-But there is a special case when viscosity coefficient becomes to be 2 and 10, the damage variable becomes to be negative.
+But there is a special case when viscosity coefficient equal to 100, the damage variable becomes to be negative.
 Because the damage variable will never be negative, so this means that in this case, the continuum damage model is no longer applicable and credible.